-bridleways, and other footpaths.
+Medium, along lanes, bridleways, and other footpaths.

 Can be muddy after rain.

 Not suitable for wheelchair users and pushchairs

 2 to 2½ hours

-|Maps:||OS Explorer Map 268, OL24
+OS Explorer Map 268, OL24

-The walk follows the valley of the River Dean from Rainow to Bollington and back.
-The circular route follows the path to the west of the river (along the side of Kerridge ridge), then along the towpath of the Macclesfield canal where it passes through Bollington, and then back to Rainow along a path to the east of the river.
+This walk heads out of Bollington and across fields to Rainow, along a path to the east of the river.
+The return leg follows the path to the west of the river (along the side of Kerridge ridge), through Kerridge, then along the towpath of the Macclesfield canal.
+A walk along a few of the streets in the old part of Bollington returns you to the starting point.
 For refreshments there is the Bulls Head in Kerridge.
 Strong shoes or walking boots are essential.

 Rainow lies in the foothills of the Pennines straddling the Cheshire boundary of the Peak District National Park.
 The village gets its name from the Old English Hraefn Hoe meaning Ravens Hill, an indication that the area was once a wilderness.
-The western boundary runs along the crest of Kerridge (Key Ridge from the Old English Caeg Hrycg), pictured here.
+The western boundary runs along the crest of Kerridge (Key Ridge from the Old English Caeg Hrycg).
 The hill has an altitude of over 900 feet, but descends steeply into the River Dean valley.
 The heart of the village lies to the east of the river.
 A number of large menhirs (standing stones) can still be seen in the locality.
 Their original purpose was probably to signpost tracks through Rainow that once formed part of a ridge way to the Scottish borders.